 “Know that?
 Did you really think your movements had gone untracked?
 Do you think no once noticed your attempts at disguise spells?”

 Andra had to admit Lo’thek was right.
+The close calls had gotten closer the longer he remained on the run.
 “Okay, then, how can you help?”

 Lo’thek pushed off of her knees to rise back to her towering height.
 Her crossed arms loomed overhead.
 “I’ve looked at your notes.
 I know what you are missing.”